SSL Certificates

 The Basics

 Once a certificate has been validated, the browser knows it is communicating with a server for a specific domain (as the domain information is included in the certificate).
-Modern browsers indicate a secure connection, usually with a green padlock next to the URL.
+Modern browsers indicate a secure connection, usually with a green padlock beside the URL.
 The browser can then use the public key in the certificate to establish a secure connection with the domain you are connecting to.

 Where can you get a certificate